We put 10 of the most common nutrition questions to Prof Grant Schofield and Dr Caryn Zinn. Here’s question 6: Do calories matter for weigh loss?

 And there’s a more complex thing here – the calories-in and calories-out argument about weight loss and weight gain is true at one level, but it assumes that would be true in an open-loop system where the outputs don’t feed back and the inputs don’t feed back in a more complex biological system that involves neurons and microbes and hormones.

 Of course the human body is a complex biological system with multiple feedback systems.
-And part of the problem is in diet, it becomes dysregulated and some of those main culprits, too much insulin, blocking of the hormone leptin, and high blood sugars and high blood insulin influence that.
-So at one level, counting calories and knowing what those are is important – at a practical level, counting every calorie is ridiculous.
+And part of the problem is in diet.
+It becomes dysregulated, and some of those main culprits – too much insulin, blocking of the hormone leptin, high blood sugars and high blood insulin – influence that.
+So, at one level, counting calories and knowing what those are is important – at a practical level, counting every calorie is ridiculous.

 It shouldn’t be what drives you.
 But of course people don’t eat for fuel only.
 We eat for so many different reasons.
 We eat when we’re happy, sad, depressed, frustrated – endless.
 And that’s when you lose control about how many calories you take in.

 Take your nutrition knowledge to the next level.
 Prof Grant Schofield and Dr Caryn Zinn are the lead instructors in the Certificate in Advanced Nutrition.

 The Certificate in Advanced Nutrition:

 - is designed to give you a university-level education in nutrition at a fraction of the cost.

 - gives you a solid foundation in the science and practice of nutrition including low-carbohydrate and keto diets, fasting, weight loss, gut health and allergies.